pymor/pymor/docs/source/tutorial_external_solver.rst

       time_stepper = ExplicitEulerTimeStepper(nt)

-      fom = InstationaryModel(T=1e-0, operator=operator, rhs=rhs, initial_data=initial_data,
+      fom = InstationaryModel(T=1, operator=operator, rhs=rhs, initial_data=initial_data,
                               time_stepper=time_stepper, num_values=20,
                               visualizer=visualizer, name='C++-Model')
       return fom

 Now we can build a reduced basis for our model.
 Note that this code is not specific to our wrapped classes.
-Those only directly used in the `discretize` call.
+Those wrapped classes are only directly used in the `discretize` call.

 .. jupyter-execute::